This recipe for a Lattice Topped Ricotta Pie can easily be prepared in advance until ready to be served. Perfect for an Italian Easter celebration.

 Next, unfold the dough to fit your pie plate.

-Pour the filling in your pie pan.
+Pour the filling into your pie pan.
 (Please note that if your ricotta filling is not yet made, refrigerate your prepared pie shell until ready to be filled).
 I tried to remove air bubbles in the ricotta mixture by dropping the pan gently on my countertop.

 As far as the lattice top is concerned, you can take it or leave it.
 This Italian ricotta pie is equally great-tasting and great-looking without it.
 I re-rolled the extra dough and cut some strips that I placed on the top of the pie.